LiskIsBest/Osukinn/README.md

+# THIS IS A WIP BRANCH.
+SWAPPING FROM FLASK TO FASTAPI.

 # Osukinn.com
 Osukinn.com is a website that allows you to search, using one or more usernames, for user stats for the game [Osu!](https://osu.ppy.sh/home)